My Developer Hardware

 My primary machine is my laptop, but regularly I also use my desktop PC (e.g. to run a development cluster).
 When sitting at my desk with my laptop, I want to use the same keyboard, mouse and monitor that I use with my desktop.
 That’s where my USB-3 switch comes in, which is plugged into both my laptop and desktop, and allows with a simple press of a button to switch its output to either device.
 It’s not a complete KVM (Keyboard-Video-Mouse) switch, since my monitor can also switch between HDMI and DisplayPort with a press of the button, which was sufficient for me.
 It has four slots, so I use one other slot for my Yubikey.

 I also use an usb-c Dell docking station, so that I only have to plugin one usb-c cable in my laptop.
-Charging also happens through this docking station, so while certainly not cheap, almost cost the same as buying all ethernet/usb/HDMI/charging adapters separately.
+Charging also happens through this docking station.

 Home developer hardware setup